BlockstreamResearch/bip-frost-dkg/README.md

 ### Threat Model and Security Goals

 Some participants, the coordinator, and all network links may be malicious, i.e., controlled by an attacker.
-We expect ChillDKG to provide the following informal security goals when it is used to setup keys for the FROST threshold signature scheme.
+We expect ChillDKG to provide the following informal security goals when it is used to set up keys for the FROST threshold signature scheme.

 If a participant deems a protocol session successful (see above), then this participant is assured that:
  - A coalition of at most `t - 1` malicious participants and a malicious coordinator cannot forge a signature under the returned threshold public key on any message `m`  for which no signing session with at least honest participant was initiated.
 (Unforgeability)[^unforgeability-formal]